Contributing to development

 MESSAGEix has several kinds of automatic, or continuous integration, checks:

-The CLA Assistant ensures you have signed the Contributor License Agreement (text below).
+The CLA Assistant ensures you have signed the Contributor License Agreement (follow link for text).
 All contributors are required to sign the CLA before any pull request can be reviewed.
 This ensures that all future users can benefit from your contribution, and that your contributions do not infringe on anyone else’s rights.

 GitHub Actions is used to run several workflows.
 These are defined by YAML files in